Canada’s commitment to gender equality and the advancement of women’s rights internationally

 In 1995 Setting the Stage: the Federal Plan for Gender Equality, the federal government of Canada established the incorporation of women’s perspectives in governance as a central priority in foreign and domestic policy on gender equality and women’s rights.

 Internationally, Canada is working with like-minded governments to ensure the UN attains its goal of equal representation for women and men within the UN system.
 Canada promotes similar efforts in other international fora such as the Commonwealth, the Francophonie (in French only), the Organization of American States, the Organization for Security and Cooperation in Europe, and the Organization for Economic Cooperation and Development.

 Canada’s foreign policy priorities include the elimination of violence against women, ending child, early and forced marriage, improving maternal, newborn and child health, the full and equal participation of women in decision-making, and the mainstreaming of a gender perspective.
-Canada pursues these priorities in multilateral institutions such as the United Nations, in bilateral discussions with individual countries, and through the development cooperation programm delivered by the Department of Foreign Affairs, Trade and Department (DFATD) Canada supports an inclusive and representative approach to international diplomacy which gives a greater role to non-governmental organisations, such as those working for gender equality.
+Canada pursues these priorities in multilateral institutions such as the United Nations, in bilateral discussions with individual countries, and through the development cooperation programm delivered by Global Affairs Canada.
+Canada supports an inclusive and representative approach to international diplomacy which gives a greater role to non-governmental organisations, such as those working for gender equality.
 All in all, Canada supports a broad range of projects which encourage an enhanced decision-making role for women in developing countries.